Baroque garden

 The Baroque garden was a style of garden based upon symmetry and the principle of imposing order on nature.
 The style originated in the late-16th century in Italy, in the gardens of the Vatican and the Villa Borghese gardens in Rome and in the gardens of the Villa d'Este in Tivoli, and then spread to France, where it became known as the jardin à la française or French formal garden.
 The grandest example is found in the Gardens of Versailles designed during the 17th century by the landscape architect André Le Nôtre for Louis XIV.
-In the 18th century, in imitation of Versailles, very ornate Baroque gardens were built in other parts of Europe, including Germany, Austria, Spain, and in Saint-Petersburg, Russia.
+In the 18th century, in imitation of Versailles, very ornate Baroque gardens were built in other parts of Europe, including Germany, Austria, Spain, and in Saint Petersburg, Russia.
 In the mid-18th century the style was replaced by the less geometric and more natural English landscape garden.

 Characteristics

 Baroque gardens were intended to illustrate the mastery of man over nature.
-They were often designed to be seen from above and from a little distance, usually from the salons or terraces of a chateau.
+They were often designed to be seen from above and from a little distance, usually from the salons or terraces of a château.
 They were laid out like rooms in a house, in geometric patterns, divided by gravel alleys or lanes, with the meeting points of the lanes often marked by fountains or statues.
 Flower beds were designed like tapestries, with bands of shrubbery and flowers forming the designs.
 Larger bushes and trees were sculpted into conical or dome-like shapes, and trees were grouped in bosquets, or orderly clusters.
 Water was usually present in the form of long rectangular ponds, aligned with the terraces of the house, or circular ponds with fountains.
 The gardens usually included one more small pavilion, where visitors could take shelter from the sun or rain.

 Over time, the style evolved, and became more natural.
 Grottoes and "secret gardens" enclosed by trees appeared, to illustrate the literary ideals of Arcadia and other popular stories of the time; these were usually placed in the outer corners of the garden, to give suitable places for quiet reading or conversation.